MikeRatcliffe/flailingmonkey/content/2022-01-07-why-i-switched-from-firefox-to-brave-after-20-years.md

   <figcaption>Laid off</figcaption>
 </figure>

 I was part of Mozilla's first round of mass layoffs in 2020.
 I am first to admit that I felt betrayed as I had given my heart and soul to the company for such a long time.
 It wasn't just a job to me, it was what I believed in and a huge part of my lifestyle.
 At the same time, the writing had been on the wall for some time.
-Mozilla had lost it's way and had become _very_ different from the ground-breaking company that it used to be.
+Mozilla had lost its way and had become _very_ different from the ground-breaking company that it used to be.

-Many of us were surprised that most of the layoffs were senior developers and that made us employees acutely aware that the company was sacrificing senior developers with the goal of reducing it's financial obligations.
+Many of us were surprised that most of the layoffs were senior developers and that made us employees acutely aware that the company was sacrificing senior developers with the goal of reducing its financial obligations.
 With that came the realization that it wasn't a personal thing, it was an attempt to save the company.

 ## A Brave New World